apexo/bk/README.md

 There's only one way to get your data out: mount the archive (via FUSE).

 For recovery you need the index and data files of the generated archive and of all referenced archives.
 You also need the root reference that was generated together with the archive.
-If you have stored the root refrerence in archive.root, as recommended above, your command line might look like this:
+If you have stored the encrypted root reference in archive.root, as recommended above, your command line might look like this:

     gpg -d <archive.root | bk mount archive /mnt/backup

 Any number of archives may be specified instead of "archive".
-Usually you will need the archive that was generated together with the root reference specified and all other archives that were used (for deduplication) when creating that arcive.
+You will need the archive that was generated together with the root reference and all other archives that were used (for deduplication) when creating that archive.

 Filters
 -------